Ada-Developers-Academy/html-css-workshop/decks/practice.md

 ## Practice

-Spend 30 minutes practicing what we've learned by expanding your web page
+Spend some time practicing what we've learned by expanding your web page
 <ul class="small">
 <li>Try to use something you're not quite comfortable with</li>
 <li>Feel free to work in pairs, ask for help, etc.</li>